somedatapacket/docs.humio.com/content/appendix/instance_sizing.md

 Running many live queries / dashboards is less of an issue with Humio than most other similar products, because these are kept in-memory as a sort of in-memory materialized view.
-When initializing such queries, it does need to run a historic query to fill in past data, and that can take some time it it extends beyond the compressed-memory horizon.
+When initializing such queries, it does need to run a historic query to fill in past data, and that can take some time if it extends beyond what fits within the compressed-memory horizon.